-2.2 Admission to Membership
+3.2 Admission to Membership

-Membership applications should be sent to the Board of Directors, using the email address given in Article 1 of this document.
+Membership applications, other than those for Associate Membership, should be sent to the Board of Directors, using the email address given in Article 1 of this document.
 A decision on the application will be made at the latest by the next meeting of the Board of Directors, or by a written or electronic resolution of the Directors in accordance with Article 21.4 of the Articles.